How about that Bayes: Bayesian techniques and the simple pendulum: A workflow for reproducible inference

+Model validation, also known as closure testing or empirical coverage, is a means of assessing self-consistency.
+This is established by solving the statistical inverse problem -- given some output, what is the corresponding input -- with Bayes' Theorem.
+Pseudodata are generated with each model and the model that generated the data is used in inference to see if the most likely parameter values match the known inputs.
+This is an important step as it represents the best-case scenario: the model is known to contain all the features of the data.

-Model validation, also known as closure testing or empirical coverage, is a means of assessing whether the model has sufficient discriminating power to constrain parameters given data.
-This is established by generating pseudodata using the models themselves and seeing if the underlying truth can be recovered.
-Pseudodata is generated with a gravitational acceleration $g = 3.72076$ $ m/s^2$ corresponding to that found on Mars \cite{marsgravity} and a timing uncertainty of 0.05 s over 10 periods.
-Initial displacements are chosen with arbitrary spacing, $\theta_0 = \left[0.05, 0.2, 0.35, 0.4, \pi/5 \right]$ radians, and calculations of the corresponding periods are shown in Fig.~\ref{fig:closure-data}.
+Pseudodata are generated with the NIST reference $g = 9.80665$ $ m/s^2$ \cite{NIST_g} and timing uncertainty corresponding to the use of a photodiode timer over 10 periods, comparable to the measurements in the inference with data.
+Initial displacements are chosen with arbitrary spacing to exaggerate features of real measurements rather than provide an unrealistically-even test case, $\theta_0 = \left[2.86, 11.46, 20.05, 22.92, 35.98 \right]$ degrees, and calculations of the corresponding periods are shown in Fig.~\ref{fig:closure-data}.

-The models are then both calibrated to this closure psuedodata and the posterior distributions are shown in Fig.~\ref{fig:closureposteriors}, where it can be clearly seen that the exact formula for the period is superior to the small angle approximation.
-The posterior is evaluated numerically using Markov Chain Monte Carlo (MCMC).
-For each parameter value considered, the likelihood (Eq.~\ref{eq:likelihood}) is calculated and the value of the posterior can be computed.
-While this is simple in a small number of dimensions, this is impractical for high-dimensional applications and computing the posterior directly becomes computationally inefficient.
-MCMC algorithms are efficient sampling techniques such that the equilibrium distribution of samples corresponds to a specified target distribution -- in this case, the posterior specified in Eq.~\ref{eq:bayes}.
-A chain of these samples can then be analyzed as draws from the posterior.
-This study uses a numerical implementation of MCMC in the \texttt{ptemcee} package\footnote{\url{https://github.com/willvousden/ptemcee}} \cite{ptemcee, emcee}.
-It is possible to differentiate between the exact model and the small angle posterior distributions, with the latter biased to smaller values of $g$.
+The models are both calibrated to their respective validation pseudodata and the posterior distributions are shown in Fig.~\ref{fig:closureposteriors}.
+It can be clearly seen that both models are able to achieve closure when the data is perfectly consistent with the model.
+The small angle approximation model's posterior is slightly more peaked than that of the exact model; this is because the pseudodata is more precise.
+This precision arises because the small angle approximation does not account for uncertainty on $\theta_0$ and thus does not propagate this uncertainty to the calculated period, while the exact expression must carefully account for this additional uncertainty.
+For each parameter value considered, the likelihood is calculated and the value of the posterior is computed.
+While this is simple in a small number of dimensions, this is impractical for high-dimensional applications and computing the posterior directly becomes computationally expensive.